XiaWenjun1/CW2024/README.md

 - **2024-11-15**: Add folders for better handling class.
 - **2024-11-16**: Add ammo box, spawn randomly in game.
 When collision with user plane, it will update user projectile(bigger image, hit box and faster speed), maximum user projectile level is 3, default is 1.
+- **2024-11-17**: Add boundaries for collision with user and enemy projectile and object(ammo box) to clean projectile and object(ammo box).
+Reconstruct FighterPlane class fireprojectiles method to make it a list.
+Add boss one more fire pattern(fi
+- re 3 balls one time) and it will change fire pattern automatically.